-Preventative mitigation measures were considered at the outset of the project and integrated into the design of the proposed Scott Base.
+Preventative mitigation measures were considered at the inception of the project and integrated into the design of the proposed Scott Base.
 In summary, preventative mitigation measures include:

-- Selecting an existing, highly impacted site, rather than finding a new, less impacted, site for Scott Base; - Developing and applying a bespoke rating tool to build a sustainable Antarctic station; - The proposal to upgrade the Ross Island Wind Energy network to support either 80% or 98% renewable energy use by Scott Base; - Restricting construction and operational activities to the highly impacted operational area as far as practicable;
+- Selecting an existing, highly impacted site, rather than finding a new, less impacted, site for Scott Base; - Developing and applying a custom Sustainable Design Standard for the design and build of Scott Base; - The proposal to upgrade the Ross Island Wind Energy network to support either 80% or 98% renewable energy use by Scott Base; - Restricting construction and operational activities to the highly impacted operational area as far as practicable;

-- Construction of the proposed station in New Zealand, thereby minimising the transport of materials and waste between New Zealand and Antarctica and reducing the build time; - Early engagement of the preferred main contractor with environmental management requirements; - The utilisation of existing infrastructure to establish a temporary base; and - A full-time environmental advisor dedicated to the Scott Base Redevelopment project.
+- Construction of the proposed station in New Zealand, thereby minimising the transport of materials and waste between New Zealand and Antarctica, limiting potential for construction related impacts on site, and reducing the projects' timeline; - Early engagement of the preferred main contractor with environmental management requirements; - The utilisation of existing infrastructure to establish a Temporary Base; - A detailed and comprehensive Construction Environmental Management Plan; and - A full-time environmental advisor dedicated to the Scott Base Redevelopment project.

 Mitigation measures for the proposed activities are planned to be delivered through Antarctica New Zealand's Environmental Management System and project-specific mitigation and monitoring measures.
-A Construction Environmental Management Plan is under development, supported by a suite of specialised management plans, including but not limited to waste management, contaminated land remediation and biosecurity control.
+A Construction Environmental Management Plan is under development, supported by a suite of specialised management plans, including: